ramirezgc/ka-ching/README.md

 Gina Ramirez
 Tiara Green

-Project Scope - Cost of living vs. Income.
-Look at average income and average cost of living for different geographic areas.
-We will be looking at different expense metrics: home cost, property tax, insurance premiums, etc.

-Data Sources:
-Zillow (kaggle)
-Auto Insurance data (still looking for a source...)
-US Household Income Statistics (kaggle)
+Project Scope - Pulled cost of living data points of interest from the internet and used it to populate a SQL database.
+Looked at average income, average unemployment rates, and avg cost of auto insurance by state.
+SQL table leaves room for additional data points later.